 Drooping Eyelids and Vision Problems

-Eye muscles are sensitive to reduced signaling.
-This causes drooping eyelids and double vision.
+Eye muscles are commonly affected, leading to eyelid drooping or double vision.

 Difficulty Speaking or Swallowing